 Your lean manuscript is likely filled with dialogue scenes, and there's nothing wrong with that; readers love dialogue!
 But if your manuscript is lacking words, it's an excellent opportunity to add a second layer of action to scenes.

 Does your manuscript have your protagonist and the man she's falling in love with engaging in a conversation in a coffee shop or restaurant?
-Why not move the date to a mountain bike trail and have the conversation play out while the couple dodges rocks and fallen trees while hurtling down a mountain side on barely controlled bicycles?
+Why not move the date to a mountain bike trail and have the conversation play out while the couple dodges rocks and fallen trees while hurtling down a mountain side on barely-controlled bicycles?

 The opposite can also work.
 Does your manuscript feature a pure action sequence?
 If so, revise the scene and have a character confess a deep held secret or reveal a key plot point while grappling with the external action already taking place in the scene.